IshayBalash/.net-course-final-project/README.md

 * The task of the project is to create a functinal car rental website contain both server and client side.
-* The  DB used in this project is a mysql DB.client
+* The  DB used in this project is a mysql microsoft DB
-* The server side was written in c# using an WebApi tecnology
+* The server side was written in C# using an WebApi tecnology
 * The client side was writen in Angular 5.

 ***
+## Data Base
+* The DB contains 5 tables.
+ 1. Users table-contain all the user inforamtion.
+ 2. Car Type table-contain all the car type information.
+ 3.Car table-contain all the car information and and reference to each car type 4.Rents table-contain all the rents information and reference to eeach User and car.
+ 5.Branches table-contain all the branch inforamtiom.

-## UIL
+## Data Base
 * Contains the Search files functions.

 ## BOL